Illustration by Len Kurosaki |

 Unlike your typical wax candle, this one has three sticks that sit inside a clear vase and requires a special mineral oil.
 The candle is odorless and smokeless, and, thanks to the whole no wax thing, can literally last a lifetime.
 It burns very well, the flame is consistent on all three sticks, and it gives off a good amount of light.

 The candle is produced by a couple based out of Fraser Valley, B.C., comes in five different colours (my favourite is gold) and can be purchased with (or without) two different styles of vase.
 The Pristine mineral oil is also available online.
-So, i
+So, if you're looking to add a candle to your collection or want to add a touch of elegance to your home, visit Everlasting Candle Co.'s website.

 This canned coffee stands out from the traditional chain cans of coffee that you can buy in most stores for a few specific reasons.
 First, it's produced in Etobicoke, Ontario (just outside of Toronto).
 Second, it's vegan-friendly, with all the latte options being made with oat milk.